mcafeecomactivat/mcafeecomactivat.github.io/README.md

 <li>After completing the scanning process, click on the Install Complete option.</li>
 <li>Wait a few seconds, and a welcome pop-up will appear on your desktop.</li>
 <li>Click on the Get Started option, and now you can easily activate the software.</li></ul>

+### Instructions for Activating Your McAfee Activate on a Windows Device
+After successfully installing the software from www.mcafee.com/activate, double-click on the McAfee icon on your Window.
+<ul><li>Go to the login page.</li>
+<ul>Select the country and language from the given list on your screen.
+(Note that you have chosen the right region; otherwise, you may encounter trouble.)</li>
+<ul>Enter your login credentials.</li>
+<ul>After successfully logging in, a prompt will appear on your screen to enter a 25-digit McAfee activate product key.</li>
+<ul>In the column, type the activation code correctly.</li>
+<ul>This activation process will take a few minutes to complete.</li>
+<ul>Finally, confirm that your email is valid by clicking on the Verify button.</li></ul>

+After successfully completing the steps mentioned below, your subscription is activated, and you can use McAfee to protect your devices.

+##How Can I Renew My McAfee Product?
+If you want to renew your McAfee product, then follow the steps mentioned below, which will guide you through the simple and effective procedure:
+<ul><li>Begin the process by opening mcafee.com/activate.</li>
+<li>Then, go to the My Account option.</li>
+<li>Click on the Sign-in tab.</li>
+<li>To renew the McAfee product, enter the mandatory credentials.</li>
+<li>After logging in, move to the My Account section.</li>
+<li>Click on Subscription and hit Renewal for a certain service.</li>
+<li>The screen will display the purchase confirmation once the renewal procedure is complete.</li>
+<li>In addition, you can access your purchase history from the subscription page again.</li></ul>